ssoulis/Contemporary-Topics-in-Computer-Architecture-Workshop/README.md

 VERSION or DATE: SPRING 2020

-The doc and txt reports were originally written by me in Greek and were translated by me so they may have some mistakes in the translation :)
+The doc and txt reports were originally written by me in Greek and they were translated by me so there may be some mistakes (grammar) :)

 Thank you for your time!